Bernie Sanders Blasts Jake Tapper For Framing Question Around A ‘Republican Talking Point’

 “Any by the way, the health care industry will be advertising tonight on this program,” he added.

 Per The Inquisitr, Sanders and Elizabeth Warren dominated the debates in terms of both total talking time and opportunities to speak.
-Warren received the most with a total of 18 minutes and two seconds of time as well as 21 opportunities to responses to questions or her opponents, while Sanders received 17 minutes and 17 seconds of talking time and 18 opportunities to respond to his opponents or take questions from the debate’s moderators.
+Warren received the most with a total of 18 minutes and two seconds of time as well as 21 opportunities to respond to questions or her opponents, while Sanders received 17 minutes and 17 seconds of talking time and 18 opportunities to respond to his opponents or take questions from the debate’s moderators.

-As of now, RealClearPolitics has both Sanders and Warren behind frontrunner Joe Biden, with Sanders at 16.2 percent support and Warren at 14.3 percent support.
+As of now, RealClearPolitics has both Sanders and Warren behind front-runner Joe Biden, with Sanders at 16.2 percent support and Warren at 14.3 percent support.
 Biden leads the pack with 32.2 percent support.

 Sen. Bernie Sanders called out CNN debate moderator Jake Tapper for using what he called a “Republican talking point” during the #DemDebate. https://t.co/9POdC4RqKI